Length of stay: 8 days

 At around 4:00p.m we headed out for another dive.
 Except we were delayed for about 30 minutes after being stuck behind a parade.
 Luckily many of the sites are within a 15 minute drive from our accommodations.
 It was a pretty easy entry into Bachelor’s Beach.
 There is a stairway leading down to a small sandy beach.
 There were no loose rocks or pieces of coral to maneuver around.
 It’s a short swim out to the mooring line.

 We dove the northern side of the reef.
-There are some nice coral mixed with an odd assortment of man-made treasures – including an oil drum and part of a sunk dock.
+There are some nice coral mixed with an odd assortment of man-made treasures – including an oil drum and part of a sunken dock.
 We kept this dive relatively short (54 minutes) because I was getting extremely cold.

 We have no idea how people manage to dive more than twice in a single day.
 After squeezing in a third dive we were completely exhausted.